 A monthly tax-free cash payment for children up to age 18, or up to 24 if still in school, or handicapped (up to age 25 under certain conditions), is granted by the government upon formal request.
 Family allowance (Familienbeihilfe) in Austria is only granted if no foreign entitlement to child benefit is given.

-For children living in Austria, the allowances are as follows as of 1 January 2018:
+For children living in Austria, the allowances are as follows:

-Monthly increase: The total family allowance is increased by:
+Monthly increase: The total family allowance is increased for each child by:

-A 13th instalment of family allowance of EUR 100 per child will be paid by the tax office in the month of September in each calendar year for each child between the ages of six and 15.
+A 13th instalment of family allowance of EUR 105.80 per child will be paid by the tax office in the month of September in each calendar year for each child between the ages of 6 and 15.